Phillip Island museums bring you one of the most eclectic mixes of interests, with something for everyone.

 The Phillip Island Historical Museum has displays documenting the island's history from it's volcanic origins billions of years ago to the 20th century.

 About 6,000 years ago Phillip Island pretty much became as we know it today.

-The museum leads visitors to understand how the Bunurong people visited, depending on the seasons, and utilised what the island had to offer.
+The museum leads visitors to understand how the Bunurong people visited, depending on the seasons, and utilized what the island had to offer.